 possible, you can insert rows into a temporary table

-Generally, table locks are suited to the following cases:
+Generally, table locks are superior to row-level locks in the following cases:

 Most statements for the table are reads.